-Solar eclipse: Everything you need to know
+South American solar eclipse: Everything you need to know - CBBC Newsround

 - Don't look directly at the Sun through sunglasses, a camera or your phone camera - none of these suitably protect your eyes

-In order to watch the eclipse happening, you will need special glasses.
+In order to watch an eclipse happening, you will need special glasses.
 These are specially darkened and filtered to protect your eyes.

-To find out where you can get your hands on a pair of these, you could speak to a local science museum, astronomy clubs or even your school.

 Alternatively, you can use a special pinhole camera, which you can make easily at home.